Easy Overnight Oats Recipe

 - For serving, optional: fresh fruit, sliced or slivered almonds, other nuts or nut butters, etc.

 - Combine oats, milk, maple syrup and vanilla in a mason jar or bowl.
 Seal with a lid and shake to mix, or stir if using a bowl.
 (If making a larger batch, you can stir the ingredients together in a bowl.)

-- Refrigerate at least 6 hours and up to 4 days.
+- Refrigerate overnight or at least 6 hours and up to 4 days.
 Stir and add toppings right before serving.